swpknl/swpknl/README.md

 I have experience in developing desktop applications, websites, plugins, backend services and platforms using C#, NodeJS, Java, Go and Angular in MMLOC as well as low code codebases.

 - I have deep expertise in C#, and love implementing systems using other languages
-- My experience includes freelacing for various companies, which includes developing the billing system used by Taco Bell across various locations
+- My experience includes freelancing for various companies, which includes developing the billing system used by Taco Bell across various locations
 - I’m currently learning Golang, reimplementing SQLite and Docker
 - I have [reimplemented Redis](https://github.com/swpknl/redis-reimplementation) in C#.
 - I love reading [engineering books](https://swpknl.com/bookshelf) and system designs which I [blog](https://swpknl.com/blog) about in my website [swpknl](https://swpknl.com)